Partner - Global Public Policy Group

 Ms. Leblanc holds a Doctor of Jurisprudence (J.D.) from Indiana University- Robert H. McKinney School of Law, where she focused on international law, a Master of Laws (LL.M.) in National Security and U.S. Foreign Relations Law from The George Washington University School of Law in Washington, D.C.
 She also holds a Master of Applied Social Sciences with a concentration in Public Administration from Florida A&M University (FAMU) and a Bachelor of Arts in Political Science from Bethune- Cookman University (BCU).
 In 2019, Ms. Leblanc delivered the commencement speech at her alma mater, BCU, and was awarded an honorary doctorate degree by the President and the Board of Trustees.

 Ms. Leblanc immigrated to the United States from the Republic of Haiti at the age of nine years old.
-She enjoys traveling and outdoor activities.
+She enjoys travelling and outdoor activities.